joshur19/oob_obw_automation/README.md

 - [x] Add multithreading to prevent GUI from freezing up during measurement
 - [x] Add 'emergency stop' button to safely stop measurement in case of failure of some kind
 - [x] Implement custom time delay for EUT-specific boot time after power on
-- [ ] Expand validate_inputs function to catch illogical user input
+- [x] Expand validate_inputs function to catch illogical user input
 - [ ] Detect if any connection interrupted during testing and stop measurement
 - [ ] Specific: implement the option for defining true/false for EUT FHSS operation
 - [ ] Implement dynamic instantiation of device objects via PyVISA resource manager at start of program
-- [ ] Deliberate: does the constant connecting/disconnecting between operations make sense?
 - [ ] Optimize program timing

 ---